-If this is your first time accessing your PPS Hosted database then you'll have the opportunity to create a log in for your system administrator at this stage.
+If this is your first time accessing your PPS Hosted database then you'll have the opportunity to create a log-in for your system administrator at this stage.

-Section Two - Printing and Scanning
+Section 3 - Printing and Scanning

 As you're now accessing your PPS system via a Remote Desktop your scanner or printer will need to be able to connect to this remote session in order to allow scanning and printing.

 Important: In order to link with PPS Hosted your scanner will need to be fully TWAIN compliant and have full TWAIN drivers installed and up to date.
 If you're unsure or require the latest drivers then contact the manufacturer for assistance.